Mike Abell, Professional Civil Engineer

 If you don't have CAD files or hard copies of your as-built plans, they can be developed by a third party who will visit your property, collect measurements, then draw the layout of each level.
-This should cost $1,000 to $2,500, depending on the square footage of your building.
+This should cost around $3,000, depending on the square footage of your building.

 We typically recommend Precision Property Measurements (PPM).
-They perform excellent work, price cost-effectively, and provide photos that are a useful resource for design and for your records.
+They perform excellent work, price cost-effectively, and provide photos that are useful for design, and for your records.

 - Plan views that show where the structural elements occur within your building